-Boat Dock, gangway, dolphin, and pilings: \$204 per year, with an annual Consumer Price Index adjustment.
+Covered boat dock with slip and boat lift, gangway, and three pilings: \$273 per year, with an annual Consumer Price Index adjustment.

-Bank Protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.
+Bank protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.